-Cesare Mondavi's sons, Peter and Robert, would eventually move to Napa Valley in 1943 after the opportunity for the family to purchase Charles Krug Winery came around.
-Cesare and his wife Rosa would remained in Lodi, but count the Mondavis as one of many Lodi families who utilized the fruit packing business to transition into grape growing and winemaking.
+Cesare Mondavi's two sons, Peter and Robert, would eventually move to Napa Valley in 1943 after the opportunity for the family to purchase the historic Charles Krug Winery came around.
+Cesare and his wife Rosa would remain in Lodi for the rest of their lives, but count the Mondavis as one of many Lodi families who utilized the fruit packing business to transition into grape growing and winemaking.

 In fact, during most of the last century the primary product steering Lodi’s viticultural fortunes was a variety of Vitis vinifera consumed primarily as a table grape: the Tokay (or Flame Tokay), which originated in Algeria, and found its way to the West Coast via East Coast nurseries some time during the 1850s.

 According to Lucy Reller and Ralph Lea in Lodi Historical Society’s newsletter, called Lodi Historian, plantings of Tokay were reported southeast of Sacramento in 1857, and shortly after in areas near Folsom, Vacaville and Fresno.
 But in those growing regions, “The lack of cool dewy nights prevented the grapes from turning red.”